The best aluminium road bikes in 2025, from entry-level to race-ready

 Carbon fibre has taken over from aluminium (and before that steel) as the material of choice for many of the best road bikes.
 Premium carbon fibre frames are in general lighter than alloy and it’s easier to engineer specific mechanical properties using carbon fibre.

-Carbon framed bikes are usually more expensive though, as frame construction requires more labour.
-They’re easier to damage in a crash too and internal damage to a frame tube can be difficult to spot and potentially dangerous.
+Carbon-framed bikes are usually more expensive though, because frame construction requires more labour.
+They’re easier to damage in a crash too, and internal damage to a frame tube can be difficult to spot and potentially dangerous.

 Do aluminium bike frames rust?

-An advantage of an aluminium bike frame, as against steel, is that it won’t rust if you scratch or chip the paint.
+An advantage of an aluminium bike frame, as opposed to steel, is that it won’t rust if you scratch or chip the paint.
 The inside of the tubing won’t corrode either.

 Alloy bikes are susceptible to galvanic corrosion though.
 This happens when they’re in close contact with a different metal or even a carbon bike part.
 When the two parts come into contact with a salt solution, such as road salt, sweat or even an electrolyte drink, they form what is essentially a battery, which will over time eat away at the metal.

-So it’s important to keep your bike clean if it’s come into contact with a salt solution.
+So it’s important to clean your bike if it has come into contact with a salt solution.
 Sweat from indoor training is a prime cause of galvanic corrosion and has been known to cause parts to fail, particularly alloy handlebars.

 Aluminium frames are also subject to stress fractures and these can grow with continued use.
 If you have a crash on your alloy bike, it’s important to have it checked by a shop to make sure it’s safe to ride.